Tractable Ridge Regression for Paired Comparisons: Premier League

 \section{Premier League}

+As an illustration of the ridge method we consider estimation of the strength of football teams in a round-robin tournament, before the tournament is complete.
 Since season 1995--1996, the English Premier League has been a double round robin between twenty teams.
 The current format of the tournament therefore consists of 38 match-weeks.
-We consider here all match results from the 28 seasons between 1995 and 2023 .
+We consider here all the results of the $10,640$ matches of the 28 seasons between 1995 and 2023, in order to evaluate the robustness of our method over a long period characterized by substantial changes in (English) football.
 For each season, we trained the paired comparison models with the first 10, 15, 20, 25 and 30 match-weeks and predicted the results of the rest of the tournament.

+The problem we consider in this illustration is different from sequential prediction of next week's match results given the team's past results, for which it would be more appropriate to consider dynamic paired comparison models, such as the state-space approaches of \cite{Knorr:00, Fahrmeir:94}, the exponential smoothing of \cite{Cattelan:13}, the time-weighted likelihood of \cite{Mchale:11}, the kernel smoothing of \cite{Bong:20}, or the recent nonparametric spectral ranker of \cite{Tian:24}.

-The paired comparison models were estimated by maximum likelihood estimation using the \textbf{polr} function from the \textbf{MASS} package \citep{MASS:02}, by bias-reduced maximum likelihood for the cumulative logistic regression model developed in \cite{Kosmidis:14} and implemented in the R function \textbf{bpolr} available through the supplementary materials of that paper, and by our pairwise empirical Bayes method.
+In our illustration, the Thurstone-Mosteller model with ties (which here will be called `draws', the word used in football) was estimated by maximum likelihood estimation using the \textbf{polr} function from the \textbf{MASS} package \citep{MASS:02}, by bias-reduced maximum likelihood for the cumulative logistic regression model developed in \cite{Kosmidis:14} and implemented in the R function \textbf{bpolr} available through the supplementary materials of that paper, and by our pairwise empirical Bayes method using R code available at \url{https://github.com/crisvarin/peb}.

 As a reference forecast, we considered the naive predictions calculated from long-term frequencies of home wins, draws and away wins pooled across all 28 seasons of the Premier League.
 Those seasons saw 46\% home wins, 25\% draws and 29\% away wins out of a total number of $10,640$ matches.
-The logarithmic score for the naive forecast is thus
+The logarithmic score for the naive forecast is thus $\text{LS}_{\text{naive}}=-0.46\log(0.46)-0.25\log(0.25)-0.29\log(0.29)=1.06.$

 Figure \ref{fig:logscores_premier_aggregated} displays boxplots of the collected logarithmic skill scores: each boxplot is calculated from the 28 logarithmic skill scores for the various seasons, in a given match-week.